 What Is Climate Change?

-Why the climate is changing, what it means for us, and what we can do about it.
+In this educational video, learn why the climate is changing, how it affects us, and what we can do about it.

 Climate change is rapidly altering our world in profound ways.
-Human activity has already increased the earth’s temperature by about 1.5°F over the past century, and as the planet continues to warm, the dangers intensify.
+Human activity has already increased the earth’s temperature by about 2°F since 1880.
+As the planet continues to get hotter, through a process known as global warming, the dangers intensify.
 Millions of people could be displaced and vital infrastructure could be destroyed.
 Climate change’s effects are far-reaching and varied and touch virtually every aspect of life on the earth: extreme heat events, rising sea levels, deeper droughts, desertification, bigger wildfires, and more intense storms.

 In this module, we will examine three basic questions on climate change: